nnn

 Nathaniel’s Pantry Notes: The Egg Topper (Why Every Bowl Wants One)

-An egg on top \does three things at once.
-First, it adds protein.
-Second, it adds sauce since the broken yolk coats everything.
-Lastly, it adds visual interest.
-Full cost: 30 cents and a time of 4 minutes.
-The first cuisines to understand this (Korean bibimbap, Japanese donburi, Hawaiian loco moco) regard the egg as a load bearing element, not just an embellishment.
-They are correct.
-Once you start adding eggs to bowls you will wonder why you didn’t serve bowls with eggs before.
+The first cultures to understand this (Korean bibimbap, Japanese donburi, Hawaiian loco moco) see the egg as a structural element and not just a garnish, and they are correct.
+Once you start adding eggs to bowls you will wonder why you didn’t do it sooner.

 20) Sweet Potato Bowl